nithyasubr/GettingAndCleaningData/codebook.md

 Tidy_Data.txt
 ==============
-– This file contains the formatted data with mean and std variables
+This file contains the formatted tidy data with mean and std variables

 Narrow_Data.txt